Tibet Revisited |

 Tibet Revisited

 Ten years after his "Tibetan Recollections" director Manfred Neuwirth has again visited the country.
-In “Tibet Revisited” he captures life in and around Llasa in 28 scenes.
+In “Tibet Revisited” he captures life in and around Lhasa in 28 scenes.
 The fixed camera communicates a very personal picture of daily life in Tibet showing the conflict between tradition and modernity.
 But the soundscape speaks louder than the images and breathes life into them.
 If you like exploring new (spiritual) worlds then “Tibet Revisited” is the right place for you.

 Christina Mondolfo, Wiener Zeitung